mockingbirdnest/Principia/documentation/Setup.md

   Studio 2013.
 Build for Debug and Release.
 Ignore any warnings.
 Close the solution.
 0. Open `<root>\Google\protobuf\vsprojects\protobuf.sln` with Visual
   Studio 2013.
-Build for Debug and Release, twice.
-The first attempt should fail with one error.
+Build for Debug and Release, twice (the first attempt should fail with one error).
 Close the solution.
 0. Open `<root>\Google\benchmark\msvc\google-benchmark.sln` with Visual
   Studio 2013.
 Build for Debug and Release.
 Ignore any warnings.
 Close the solution.